jrwieland/TaraniTunes-v4.x/Color Screen Widget/README.md

 6. press T5 up / down trim to select the next or previous playlist respectively.

 **Tweek and make any enhancements you need too in order to Enjoy it as much as I do.
-**If you want the background i am using it is in the `Screenshots` folder
+**If you want the background I am using it is in the `Screenshots3` folder

 ####  Housekeeping Notes
 I am working on a zone scalable play mucic only widget.